basham/swit-workshop-writing/slides.md

 - **Tone:** How it is said (emotion)

 Notes:
 Writing can also have personality.
-This is often spoken of in the term "voice and tone."
+This is often spoken of in the terms "voice and tone."
 Voice is simply the information behind what is said.
 Tone is the emotional way that information is conveyed.